lbryio/lbry.com/content/news/52-day-in-shoes-venezuelan.md

 >”From the deepest corner of my heart, thanks a lot sir.
 I live in a poor country and I starve everyday. ...
 I really hope we get a new president this year.
 I can wait no longer, if hunger or insecurity doesn't kill me, sadness will."

-We asked him to tell us his story and that is what follows, with minor edits for clarity.
+We asked him to tell us his story, and that is what follows, with minor edits for clarity.

 You can help Javier by sending him BTC or LBC: